AdobeDocs/analytics.en/help/technotes/ftp-password-rotation.md

 ## Troubleshooting

 If something goes wrong after the account secret is rotated and you cannot restore connectivity, you can create a new FTP account.
 After the new account is set up, point your Data Feed or Data Warehouse request to the new account and update your cloud location accordingly.

+For information about how to create an FTP account, see [Configure cloud import and export accounts](https://experienceleague.adobe.com/en/docs/analytics/components/locations/configure-import-accounts).